iluskaland/portfolio-template/README.md

 ## About the Project

-This project is a personal portfolio website that highlights my skills, provides details about the projects I've worked on, and outlines my future plans for skill development.
-It is a showcase of my abilities and serves as a platform for potential employers or collaborators to learn more about me.
+This template is a responsive portfolio website that can be used by developers, designers, or anyone who wants to showcase their skills and projects.
+It provides sections for an About Me page, a Skill Set page, a Portfolio page, and a future plans section.

 ## Project Structure

 - `index.html`: The main page of the portfolio website.
 - `about-me.html`: The about me page.
-- `skillset.html`: The skillset page.
+- `skill-set.html`: The skillset page.
 - `portfolio.html`: The portfolio page.
 - `style.css`: The main CSS file for styling.
 - `style-about-me.css`: CSS file specific to the about me page.